scipopt/gcg/doc/resources/users/misc/getting-started.md

 Gap                : 0.00 %
 ```

 This log might look familiar if you already know SCIP.
-If you want to know more about the @ref dantzig "Dantzig-Wolfe Reformulation", @ref detection "Decomposition" or @ref pricing "Reduced Cost Pricing",
-please have a look into our @ref devs.
+If you want to know more about the @ref dantzig "Dantzig-Wolfe Reformulation", @ref detection "Decomposition", @ref pricing or @ref cg, please have a look into our @ref devs.

 ### Show the solution with `display solution`